ErpNetDocs/webclient/introduction/how-to/ui-customization/multiple-instances.md

-# A Step-by-Step walkthrough for adding multiple instances of a panel type in ERP
+# How to add multiple instances of a panel type

 Customizing the UI for a form enables you to personalize it by displaying certain panels multiple times.
 Each added panel in the form is assigned a unique name, which can be modified